 Mentors on the Fly

 MAWA has a roster of artists who are available on an hourly basis to help you with grant aps, critical feedback, or advice on a project.
-Rates are $30/hour and $50/two hours.
+Rates are $30/hour.
 If you need some short-term mentoring, contact the mentor of your choice directly and let the mentoring begin!

 Bev Pike’s practice encompasses painting, artist-books, feminist satire and video.
 Her large-scale paintings have shown across Canada and are in numerous private and public collections.
 Her artist books are in many international collections.
 Pike has written hundreds of funding and exhibition submissions for individuals, programs and organizations in Canada.
 She offers strategic advice on compiling a dossier, writing and editing of artist statements/proposals, artist talk advice, and experience in art scene ethics and activist politics.
 She can also provide studio visits and aesthetic critique.
 Pike is a trained archivist and is willing to share advice on information management practices, as well as her historical/archival knowledge.
 Contact by phone at 284-0616.

 Reva Stone works with emerging technologies to create computer-assisted installations.
 She has mentored through MAWA and has vast experience applying for exhibitions and managing an art career.
 She can provide feedback on work in progress, pose pertinent questions and suggest directions to consider.
-She can be contacted at .
+Contact by email at firstname.lastname@example.org.